Discover seven types of writers that contribute to the explosion of content that is available online. How can blogs benefit?

 6. Book Authors

-Either way, the ISBN bar code on the back makes it official.
+Either way, many people feel that the ISBN bar code on the back makes it official.
 I am going to lump creative writers into this category.
-Novelists progressively develop both a plot and characters over several chapters to draw readers into a suspenseful story.
+Novelists progressively develop both plot and characters over several chapters to draw readers into a suspenseful story.

 Bloggers are a mashup of other types of writers.
-The subject of the blog and the audience determines the vocabulary and style of writing.
+The subject of the blog and the audience determines the vocabulary and writing style.
 A blog about technology or programming is going to have a degree of geekiness.
 Health blogs can either be written for patients or doctors, with correspondingly different language.